FrodeSolheim/fs-uae/docs/mouse.md

 ## OS X

-Support for multiple mice seems to work just fine on OS X out of the box.
+Support for multiple mice seems to work just fine on macOS out of the box on older macOS versions.

+In macOS 10.15, in order to see individual mouse devices, you may have to go to  Preferences -> Security & Privacy -> Input Monitoring, and allow access for FS-UAE, FS-UAE Launcher and FS-UAE Arcade.

 ### Mouse Buttons on OS X